matt-rhys-jones/gray-matter-from-file/README.md

 ## Why Use It

-This module uses fs.fileRead and readline to stream the front matter from a file line by line.
+This module uses `fs.readFile` and `readline` to stream the front matter from a markdown file line by line, before passing the result to [Gray Matter](https://www.npmjs.com/package/gray-matter) and returning the parsed object.

 This ensures that: